Super T-Girder Bridge Design as per AS 5100

 Stage 5: Super Imposed Dead Loads are applied.

-Stage 6: Long-Term Effects is considered.
+Stage 6: Long-term effects are considered.

 We shall perform linear accumulated construction stage analysis, and the results of the CS analysis will be used in load combinations with relevant load factors.